Skip to main content

 BA/MIA, BA/MIA-PS and BA/MPP: Not applicable

 MIA, MPP and MCEPA: You must submit a written request for deferral to the admissions office via email.
 If deferral is granted, you must pay your seat deposit and a $1,000 deferral fee.
 Both will be credited to your account upon enrollment the following academic year.
-Any fellowships and scholarships awarded by the School do not carry over.
+Any fellowships and scholarships awarded by the School do not carry over and you will be re-evaluated for these opportunities the following year Admission may only be deferred one year once.
+If you wish to further delay enrollment beyond one year, you will need to reapply.

 MAS-IA: A written request must be submitted.
 If deferral is granted, you will be required to pay your seat deposit.